HristoZA/arm-practicals/README.md

 Feel free to correct me anywhere you see something incorrect.
 You can do so by making a pull request (preffered) or by emailing me at 3556336 at myuwc.ac.za (replace at with @)

-I have left out some of practicals 1's questions because they're very bad questions to ask at our skill level, but the others are all there.
+I have left out some of practicals 1's questions because they're bad questions to ask at our skill level, but the others are all there.

 Some useful links